 The state's constitution and statutes provide you the right to participate directly in the justice system.
 Justice system agencies need your help for this to happen.
-This brochure offers information about the assistance you can expect from officers of the Division of Probation and Parole, Department of Public Safety and Corrections, and the help they need from you.
+This brochure offers information about the assistance you can expect from officers of the Division of Probation and Parole, Department of Public Safety and Corrections, & Board of Pardons and Committee on Parole and the help they need from you.

 A commitment to public safety guides the Department.
-In support of that commitment, officers of the Division of Probation and Parole are charged broadly with (1) supervising the actions of felony offenders who are in the community on probation, parole, and sometimes work release, (2) supporting other justice system decision-makers by providing investigative reports about the offender, his offense, and its impact on others, and (3) collecting fines, fees, and restitution.
+In support of that commitment, officers of the Division of Probation and Parole are charged broadly with (1) supervising the actions of felony offenders who are in the community on probation, parole, and sometimes work release, (2) supporting other justice system decision-makers by providing investigative reports about the offender, his/her offense, and its impact on others, and (3) collecting fines, fees, and restitution.